Dehousing

 Bomb damage in the Eilbek district of Hamburg in 1944 or 1945.
 Dehousing posited that such damage to civilian housing would pressure Nazi Germany to surrender.

-Dehousing was a military strategy adopted by the United Kingdom against the Nazi Germany during World War II from 1942 to 1945.
+Dehousing was a military strategy adopted by the United Kingdom against Nazi Germany during World War II from 1942 to 1945.
 It sought to maximize the damage to civilian housing in Germany's largest cities during Royal Air Force raids as part of a demoralisation campaign against the German public.

 The Dehousing strategy was proposed via a memorandum on 30 March 1942, by Professor Frederick Lindemann, Baron Cherwell, the British government's chief scientific adviser who believed that this strategy would allow them to avoid an invasion of Europe.
 Documentation on the strategy based on the effects of the Area bombing directive issued in February 1942, after it was accepted by the Churchill War Cabinet, became known as the dehousing paper.

 Context

 The dehousing paper was delivered during a debate within the British government about the most effective use of the nation's resources in waging war on Germany: whether the Royal Air Force (RAF) should be reduced to allow more resources to go to the British Army and Royal Navy, or the strategic bombing option should be followed and expanded.
 The paper argued that from the analysis of the reaction of the British population to the Blitz, the demolition of people's houses was the most effective way to affect their morale, even more than the killing of relatives.
 The known limits of the RAF in locating targets in Germany and in providing the planned resources to be available to the RAF made destroying about 30% of the housing stock of Germany's 58 largest cities the most effective use of the aircraft of RAF Bomber Command by breaking the Germans' spirit.
 After a heated debate by the government's military and scientific advisers, the Cabinet chose the strategic bombing campaign over all other options.